Healthy Homes Assessment Brown Owl

 Draught Stopping Brown Owl

-If you can feel external air entering or the sound of a clear draught emanating from a hole or gap or crack, then it’s likely to be a gap or crack that needs sealing in the way you can.
-Large cracks and gaps should be stopped permanently.
-Any gaps greater than 3mm that let air in or out from your home need seals.
-In the case of an open fireplace isn’t in use it may cause draughts and should be shut from.
-Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed as far as imaginable.
+If you can feel external air getting in, or see an unobstructed draught coming from a gap or hole or crack, then it is likely to be a gap or hole which needs sealing in some way.
+Large gaps and cracks should be fixed permanently.
+Gaps greater than 3mm that let air into or out into the house need the sealing.
+For instance, if an open fireplace is not in use, it can cause draughts and should be shut from.
+Property managers and landlords are accountable for making sure that these draughts are stopped in the maximum extent possible.

-There is no need to block holes or gaps which are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow for movement of the building as the house gets warmer and cooler, to allow them to be closed and opened instead of instead of being stuck.
-We will test the windows and doors during your Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps in the building.
+For example, tiny gaps around doors and windows could be required to allow for movement of the building when the home gets warmer and cooler, to allow them to be closed and opened rather than being stuck.
+We will inspect every window and door in our Healthy Homes assessment of your rental property.

 draught stopping building inspections